Bradford: Industrial Revolution

 Blast furnaces were established in about 1788 by Hird, Dawson Hardy at Low Moor and iron was worked by the Bowling Iron Company until about 1900.
 Yorkshire iron was used for shackles, hooks and piston rods for locomotives, colliery cages and other mining appliances where toughness was required.
-The Low Moor Company also made pig iron and the company employed 1,500 men in 1929. when the municipal borough of Bradford was created in 1847 there were 46 coal mines within its boundaries.
+The Low Moor Company also made pig iron and the company employed 1,500 men in 1929.
+When the municipal borough of Bradford was created in 1847 there were 46 coal mines within its boundaries.
 Coal output continued to expand, reaching a peak in 1868 when Bradford contributed a quarter of all the coal and iron produced in Yorkshire.

 The population of the township in 1841 was 34,560.

 In 1825 the wool-combers union called a strike that lasted five-months but workers were forced to return to work through hardship leading to the introduction of machine-combing.
 This Industrial Revolution led to rapid growth, with wool imported in vast quantities for the manufacture of worsted cloth in which Bradford specialised, and the town soon became known as the wool capital of the world.

-A permanent military presence was established in the city with the completion of Bradford Moor Barracks in 1844.
+A permanent military presence was established in the town with the completion of Bradford Moor Barracks in 1844.

 Bradford became a municipal borough in 1847, and a county borough in 1888, making it administratively independent of the West Riding County Council.
 It was honoured with city status on the occasion of Queen Victoria's Diamond Jubilee in 1897, with Kingston upon Hull and Nottingham.
 The three had been the largest county boroughs outside the London area without city status.
 The borough's boundaries were extended to absorb Clayton in 1930, and parts of Rawdon, Shipley, Wharfedale and Yeadon urban districts in 1937.

 Bradford had ample supplies of locally mined coal to provide the power that the industry needed.
 Local sandstone was an excellent resource for building the mills, and with a population of 182,000 by 1850, the town grew rapidly as workers were attracted by jobs in the textile mills.
 A desperate shortage of water in Bradford Dale was a serious limitation on industrial expansion and improvement in urban sanitary conditions.
 In 1854 Bradford Corporation bought the Bradford Water Company and embarked on a huge engineering programme to bring supplies of soft water from Airedale, Wharfedale and Nidderdale.
 By 1882 water supply had radically improved.
 Meanwhile, urban expansion took place along the routes out of the city towards the Hortons and Bowling and the townships had become part of a continuous urban area by the late 19th century.